-But the main characteristic, and the one that it is most well-known for, is that it is centered on the analysis of charts at multiple timeframes.
+But the main characteristic, and the one that it is most well-known for, is that it works by analyzing charts at multiple timeframes.

-The crux of Elder’s triple screen is that it tries to time the entries to coincide with temporary market corrections or pullbacks.
-These can occur in both bull trends and bear trends.
+The root of Elder’s triple screen is that it tries to time trade entries to coincide with market corrections or pullbacks.
+These can happen in both bull trends and bear trends.

-The strategy only buys or sells the market when the signals between different screens at different timeframes are in agreement.
+The strategy only buys or sells when the signals between different screens at different timeframes are in agreement.

-Here we’ll look at a simplified triple screen strategy with worked examples.
+Here we’ll look at a simplified triple screen strategy with some examples.